Sep

 Goal Seek in Microsoft Excel

 Open up a new Excel sheet and enter the data as shown in the figure below.
+Or alternatively, just download the file from the end of this post.

 Enter the formula for NPV in B8